Taking care of any puppy is always challenging. Raising an Australian shepherd puppy is no different.

 How Much Water Does My Aussie Puppy Need?

-Aussie puppies need between ten and twenty ounces of water each day.
-This can vary depending upon their activity level.
+Aussie puppies need between 10 and 20 ounces of water each day.
+This can vary depending upon their activity level and their size.
 Giving them water during their mealtimes is a great way to make sure they get enough water.
-If they have had an active day or spent the day outside, they will probably need additional water.
+If they have had an active day or spent the day outside, they will likely need additional water.

 How Much Exercise Should I Give my Aussie Puppy?

-As previously discussed, Australian shepherd puppies have a lot of energy that needs to be exerted.
+Australian shepherd puppies have a lot of energy that needs to be exerted.
 Taking them to run in open fields and playing games with them are great ways to physically and mentally exercise them.
-But exercising them too much or too little can have a negative impact on their physical and mental health.

-The standard amount of exercise that an Aussie puppy needs each day is about one full hour.
+The standard amount of exercise that an Aussie puppy needs each day is about 1 full hour.
 During this time, you can do any form of exercise that requires them to exert themselves physically.
-This does not include taking a short, relaxed walk around the neighborhood.

 Exercising A Young Aussie Puppy

 The best ways to exercise your Aussie puppy depend on how old they are.
-Overly strenuous activities aren’t good for young puppies, usually about four to eight weeks old.
+Overly strenuous activities aren’t good for young puppies, usually about 4 to 8 weeks old.
 The best way to exercise puppies of this age is to play with them using age-appropriate toys.

 Some good toys for young Aussie puppies to play with are squeaky toys and chew toys.
-Squeaky toys are great at entertaining your Aussie puppy for hours.
-They will help them get the mental and physical exercise they need, without overstraining them.
+Squeaky toys are great at entertaining your Aussie puppy for hours and give the mental and physical exercise.
 Chew toys are also great for Aussie puppies since they will help them with teething, as well as exercising.

 Exercising Your Aussie Puppy as It Grows

-As your puppy gets older, they will be able to handle more strenuous exercise.
-When they reach ten to twelve weeks old, you can start playing fetch with your puppy and start teaching them a few simple tricks.
+As your Aussie puppy grows up, they will be able to handle more strenuous exercise.
+When they reach 10 to 12 weeks old, you can start playing fetch with your puppy and start teaching them a few simple tricks.

-However, it’s important not to exercise your puppy too much.
+It’s important not to exercise your Aussie puppy too much.
 Tiring them out constantly can take a toll on their mental and physical health.
-Exercising your Aussie puppy extensively can cause damage to their joints and muscles that will negatively affect them down the road.
-Letting them take a nap and giving them some water and treats after exercising will prevent this from happening.
+Let them take a rest and drink some water after exercising.

 Are Aussie Puppies Easy to Potty Train?

 Potty training an Aussie puppy is fairly easy.
-You just have to make sure that you stick to a consistent method and always reward them for good behavior.
-Potty training an Aussie puppy can be difficult if you live somewhere with bad weather or have a busier schedule.
+You just have to make sure that you are consistent and always reward them for good behavior.
+Potty training an Aussie puppy can be challenging if you live somewhere with inclement weather or with a busy schedule.
 Fortunately, there are ways to work around it.

-You should start potty training your Aussie puppy between ten to sixteen weeks of age.
-Until then, keep them confined to one spot with a pee pad.
+You should start potty training your Aussie puppy between 10 to 16 weeks of age.
+Until then, keep them confined to one area with a pee pad for any accidents.

 Tips To Potty Train an Aussie Puppy